Question: What time do we need to arrive on Saturday morning?

 Question: What is the general street route of each course?

-Answer: Go to course map and read the details in the orange column on the left of the page.
+Answer: Please go to course map and read the details in the orange column on the left of the page.
 Then reference the illustrated

 Question: When will we know the race is complete?